bangdt14/gbhomework/README.md

 **Actual:** No validation triggered; field accepts invalid input.

+**Attachment:** Screenshot showing absence of error message after entering a non numeric value.

 ---

 ## ❓ Open Questions / Clarifications Needed

-1. Should the field labels be updated to be more user-friendly and improve readability?
+1. Should the field labels on the site be updated to be more user-friendly and improve readability?
    - “Net” → instead of “Price without VAT”
    - “VAT” → instead of “Value-Added Tax”
    - “Gross” → instead of “Price incl.
 VAT”